Azure/aztk/docker-image/README.md

 If you have requests to add to the list of supported base images, please file a new Github issue.

 ## Building Your Own Docker Image
-Azure Thunderbolt supports custom Docker images.
-To guarantee that your Spark deployment works with Azure Thunderbolt, you can either build your own Docker image on top or beneath one of our supported base images _OR_ you can modify this supported Dockerfile and build your own image.
+Azure Distributed Data Engineering Toolkit supports custom Docker images.
+To guarantee that your Spark deployment works, you can either build your own Docker image on top or beneath one of our supported base images _OR_ you can modify this supported Dockerfile and build your own image.

 ### Building on top
 You can choose to build on top of one of our base images by using the **FROM** keyword in your Dockerfile: